turingschool/backend-curriculum-site/module4/projects/quantified_self/rubric.md

 ### Testing

 Individual codes and uses TDD during all iterations of QS.
-For the Rails portion, test coverage must be at 100% and include happy/sad paths.
+For the Rails portion, test coverage must be at 95% and include happy/sad paths.
+For the Express portion, test coverage must be at 95% and include happy paths.

 - Above Expectations
 - Meets Expectations